Why Are Natural Disasters Important?

 Importance of volcanic eruptions

 Volcanic eruptions or earthquakes on land produce deadly lava flows that cover everything in their path.
 The surrounding area is flattened and scorched by unstoppable pyroclastic flows.
-Explosive eruptions eject ash into the atmosphere, settling and threatening to smother anything that can’t get out of the way.
+Explosive eruptions eject ash into the atmosphere, settling and threatening to smother anything that can’t escape.

-Indeed, anything that can’t get out of the way of an erupting volcano is likely to meet a quick hot end.
+Indeed, anything that can’t get out of the way of an erupting volcano is likely to meet a quick, hot end.
 But after the ash is settled and the lava flows cool, the environment left behind is suitable for colonizing life.
 That’s because volcanic material like lava and ash is derived deep within the Earth’s crust.
 It is rich in minerals that contain iron, calcium, sodium, and potassium.

 Once these minerals break down, they create an incredibly fertile soil with everything plants crave.
 Pioneering plants like lichens and mosses move in to make the most of these minerals.
 Other insect-pollinated plants and animals soon follow these.
 Before long, a new habitat is created, feeding off the minerals that came from deep beneath the surface.